Dry weather expected in most parts of country

-Dry weather is expected in most parts of the country, while humid in plain areas during the next 12 hours.
+Hot and dry weather is expected in most parts of the country, while hot and humid in plain areas during the next twelve hours.

-However, rain-wind/thundershower is expected at isolated places in upper Khyber Pakhtunkhwa, Kashmir and Gilgit-Baltistan.
+However, rain and wind with thunderstorm may occur in Islamabad, Rawalpindi, Pothohar region, Sialkot, Narowal, Gujranwala, Lahore, Abbotabad, Balakot, Peshawar, Dir, Kohistan, Mansehra, Malakand, Swat, Tharparkar and Umarkot, Kashmir and Gilgit Baltistan.

 Temperature of some major cities recorded this morning:

-Islamabad 23 degree centigrade, Lahore and Peshawar 27, Karachi 28, Quetta and Muzaffarabad 22, Gilgit and Murree 15 degree centigrade.
+Islamabad twenty-six degree centigrade, Lahore and Peshawar twenty-seven, Karachi twenty-eight, Quetta and Murree sixteen, Gilgit fourteen and Muzafarabad twenty-two degree centigrade.

-According to weather forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy chances of rain and wind with thundershower weather is expected in Leh, partly cloudy and dry in Srinagar, Jammu, Pulwama, Anantnag, Shopian and Baramula.
+According to weather forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain wind and thundershower is expected in Srinagar, Jammu , Leh, Pulwama, Anantnag, Shopian and Baramula.

 Temperature recorded this morning:

-Srinagar and Baramula seventeen degree centigrade, Jammu twenty seven, Leh nine, Pulwama and Anantnag sixteen and Shopian fourteen degree centigrade.
+Srinagar, Shopian and Baramula sixteen degree centigrade, Jammu twenty-four, Leh elven, Pulwama and Anantnag fifteen degree centigrade.

 Read More News On